Atacama Desert: Abandoned nitrate mining towns

 The desert has rich deposits of copper and other minerals and the world's largest natural supply of sodium nitrate, which was mined on a large scale until the early 1940s.
 The Atacama border dispute over these resources between Chile and Bolivia began in the 19th century and resulted in the War of the Pacific.

-The desert is littered with about 170 abandoned nitrate mining towns, almost all of which were shut down decades after the invention of synthetic nitrate in Germany in the first decade of the 20th century (see Haber process).
+The desert is littered with about 170 abandoned nitrate mining towns, almost all of which were shut down following the invention of synthetic nitrate in Germany in the first decade of the 20th century (see Haber process).
 The towns include Chacabuco, Humberstone, Santa Laura, Pedro de Valdivia, Puelma, María Elena, and Oficina Anita.

 The Atacama Desert is rich in metallic mineral resources such as copper, gold, silver and iron, as well as nonmetallic minerals including important deposits of boron, lithium, sodium nitrate, and potassium salts.
 The Salar de Atacama is where bischofite is extracted.
 The Atacama Desert is also the world's largest source of iodine-bearing minerals, with some areas having iodine concentrations hundreds of times larger than the average levels in Earth's crust.
 These resources are exploited by various mining companies such as Codelco, Lomas Bayas, Mantos Blancos, and Soquimich.

 Pollution

 In recent years, large amounts of used clothing imported from overseas have begun to accumulate in portions of the desert.
+The desert is estimated to receive around 39,000 tonnes of illegally dumped used clothing each year, according to the highest available estimates.
 Because of the dry conditions, they do not decompose at the normal rate, and fires have exposed nearby residents to air pollution.